The Essential Spring Cleanup Guide

 Next up, take a moment to address any small trees, shrubs, and hedges that might need a trim.
 Branches may have bent or broken through the winter, so now is a great time to redefine their shape before spring growth sets in.

-The difference-making step: raking.
+The difference-making step of your spring cleanup: raking.
 Make sure your rake is strong and sturdy, then clean up all clippings, leaves, and smaller debris.
 This will allow your lawn to begin photosynthesizing again, as well as give any buried perennials some room to breathe.
 Once you’ve accumulated some large leaf piles, there are some creative uses for them that could add to the health of your garden.
 Check out the list here.

 Now that your grass is exposed, it’s time to start spring growth off on the right foot.
 Getting a soil test is a great way to determine exactly the nutrients your lawn needs to thrive.
 This is always recommended before investing in fertilizer at a retailer.
 Better yet, Scott’s Lawn Care offers several fertilizing services that will make sure your lawn is professionally cared for come springtime.